 Entries must be emailed or postmarked by the annual deadline of 1 May.

-Winning papers will be announced in early September to early December.
+Winning papers will be announced during the summer.

 The WHA reserves the right to publish in the World History Bulletin any essay (or portion thereof) submitted to the competition.
 It will do so solely at its discretion, but full acknowledgment of authorship will be given.
 If someone’s essay is published in whole or in part, the author will receive three (3) copies of the Bulletin.